 The precise reasons that the other 70 percent of Dallas County’s former inmates did not seek care outside of jail hasn’t been determined, though the varied difficulties of their personal lives are likely factors, said Dallas County’s Nijhawan, a lead researcher on the pilot project.

-The Center for Prisoner Health and Human Rights at Brown University’s Miriam Hospital launched the study.
+The Center for Prisoner Health and Human Rights at Brown University’s Alpert Medical School and Miriam Hospital, an Alpert partner, launched the study.
 Among its core goals is helping to create a reliable, national standard for calculating how many inmates have HIV and for tracing their path through the health care system, post-prison and -jail.

 The biggest obstacle to gaining an accurate count is this: Reporting standards vary by state and, sometimes, from municipality to municipality.
 In some cases, even laws protecting the confidentiality of a person’s medical history, including and what they choose to disclose about it, have proven to be barriers, researchers said.